pradorfl/ezservicelocator/README.md

-#ezservicelocator
-A lightweight and very simple service locator with dependency injection libary for C#.

 ##Introduction
 You need a service locator with automated dependency injection support?
 No need for heavyweight IoC Containers with so many options and functionalities?